Wembley Park area - proposed changes to bus routes 92, 206 and 440

 How can bus 206 users from the salmon street area easily access and travel to the library and civic centre under the new proposal?

-Libraryuser asked about 1 year ago
+Libraryuser asked over 1 year ago

 As part of these proposals, people using route 206 to travel between Salmon Street and Brent Library and Brent Civic centre would be able to alight at the proposed bus stops on Fifth Way and walk to the Civic Centre on Engineers Way.
 These stops are around 550 metres from the Civic Centre.
 People could also interchange at the proposed bus stops on Fifth Way and travel via bus routes 92 and 440 to access the Civic Centre.